reddishowo/reddishowo/README.md

 <h2 align="left">Hi !
-My name Farriel and I'm a Student, from University of Muhammadiyah Malang</h2>
+My name is Farriel and I'm a Student from University of Muhammadiyah Malang</h2>

 <div align="left">